Concepts Learned Visually by Infants Can Contribute to Visual Learning and Understanding in AI Models: Experiments

-The 5-frame paradigm incorporates the second and third frames from Experiment 1 (Prediction task), along with the frame that features the next step of the sequence, which was not shown in Experiment 1.
+\textbf{Data.} The 5-frame paradigm incorporates the second and third frames from Experiment 1 (Prediction task), along with the frame that features the next step of the sequence, which was not shown in Experiment 1.
 The first three frames of Experiment 2 already show the actor's preference.
 This sequence is extended by adding two new frames that present the same actor with new target objects.
 The prediction task focuses on the actor's behavior in relation to these new targets.
 The models were trained using sequences of five frames, each featuring various combinations of icons, with half of the sequences containing animate actors and the other half containing non-animate actors.

-Two task types were generated: Task 1 (T1): A simpler task where the test data use the same actors as in the training data but introduce new target objects.
-Task 2 (T2): A more challenging task because the test data include entirely new actors and new target objects.
+Two task types were generated: Task 1 (T1): A simpler task, where the test data uses the same actors as in the training data but introduces new target objects.
+Task 2 (T2): A more challenging task because the test data includes entirely new actors and new target objects.

 The networks were first trained on T1 and then further fine-tuned under one of two conditions: T1-T1: The same simple task (T1) with additional data.
 This condition served as a control to assess the effect of additional data without introducing new challenges.
-T1-T2: The more challenging generalization task (T2).
+T1-T2: Following the initial task T1, the model is fine-tuned for the more challenging generalization task (T2).
 Each task used 640 training examples and 160 test examples.
 Both networks were trained for 1000 epochs.
 Each experiment was repeated 15 times with randomly generated sequences, and the results were averaged.